Master of Athletic Training (MATrg)

 This is an archived copy of the 2019-20 catalog.
 To access the most recent version of the catalog, please visit http://bulletin.ndsu.edu.

 The Master of Athletic Training (MATrg) is a professional program accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-The MATrg (41 credits) will prepare students to take the Board of Certification, Inc. (BOC) examination and earn the ‘ATC’ credential.
+The MATrg program prepares students to take the Board of Certification, Inc. (BOC) examination and earn the ‘ATC’ credential.
 Didactic courses and clinical experience courses focus on prevention, assessment, treatment and rehabilitation of injuries resulting from physical activity.
-This is a five-semester program starting in the second eight-week session of the summer term.
+This is a five-semester program starting in the summer term.

 Option 1: Five-Year Program.
 This unique option allows the student to complete a Bachelor of Science in Exercise Science and Master of Athletic Training (MATrg) degree in five years.

 During years 1-3 students follow the NDSU Exercise Science guidelines and curriculum**.

 Students apply to the MATrg program through the NDSU Graduate School during the third year (typically Junior standing).